unit-io/bpool/readme.md

 ```

 ### Reading from Buffer
-To read buffer use buffer.Bytes() method, this operation returns underline data stored to the buffer.
+To read buffer use buffer.Bytes() method, this operation returns data slice stored to the buffer.

 ```